A Mayan Tale Retold

 When Quetzal became old enough to be a Quiche warrior there was a celebration.
 Musicians blew ocarinas, beat slit drums and strummed charangos made from armadillo shells.
 Dancers with painted bodies writhed like snakes and whooped like spider monkeys.

 At the feast Chiruma scowled from the shadows as the tribe gorged on dog, guinea pig and iguana meat.
-He refused the avocados, the pineapples and the sweet potatoes offered to him by slaves, but he did smoke the tobacco pipe and drink the hot chocolate spiced with chilli.
+He refused the avocados, the pineapples and the sweet potatoes offered to him by slaves, but he did smoke the tobacco pipe and drink the hot chocolate spiced with chillies.

 After the celebration, all the warriors had to go to battle against a neighbouring tribe.
 They took their bows and arrows, clubs and shields.
 Many of the Quiche warriors were killed but Chiruma noticed that arrows fired straight at his nephew always veered passed without so much as scratching him.
 It was as if he had some magical protection.
-Then Chiruma realised that it must be the necklace given to Quetzal by the sage.
+Then Chiruma realised that it must be the necklace given to Quetzal by the wise man.

 The next night, while the chief’s son was sleeping, Chiruma snuck into his room, stole the necklace and wore it himself.
 The following day when Quetzal was walking in the forest, Chiruma surprised him from behind a tree and shot his nephew straight through the heart with an arrow.
 Quetzal fell to the ground.
 Chiruma would now be chief when his brother died.

 He was about to walk away when Quetzal’s chest began to throb.
 Suddenly a bird emerged from out of his body and flew up onto a branch of a ceiba tree.
 This was no ordinary bird.
 It was the size of a parakeet with shimmering emerald wing feathers with a three foot tail with iridescent blues with a small yellow beak.
 And as it sang it had the most beautiful voice of any bird before or since.

 As Chiruma looked in astonishment at the resplendent bird above, a jaguar leapt upon the jealous uncle and killed him with one bite.